polkadot-fellows/JIPs/JIP-3.md

     Import Spec =
         Root Identifier ++
-        u16 (Export index, plus 2^15 if Root Identifier is a Work-Package Hash) Import Segment ID = u16 (Import list index, or for a proof page, 2^15 plus index of a proven page in import list) Work-Item Summary =
+        u16 (Export index, plus 2^15 if Root Identifier is a Work-Package Hash) Import Segment ID = u16 (Index in overall list of work-package imports, or for a proof page, 2^15 plus index of a proven page)
+    Work-Item Summary =
         Service ID ++
         u32 (Payload size) ++